MoAngwenyi/Data-Analysis-Techniques-Exploratory-and-Statistical-Analysis-/README.md

 The North Region consistently outperformed all other regions.

 ### Customer Segmentation:
-Groups customers based on spending habits and purchasing frequency.
+Grouping customers based on spending habits and purchasing frequency.

 Cluster 0: High spenders with high frequency — potential for loyalty programs.